Execute print jobs stored on the storage machine from the client machine.

 If the client function of the storage machine is set to enable, printing is possible on the storage machine.

-Tap [Serverless Pull Printing] on the main menu of classic style.
+Tap [Serverless Pull Printing] on the main menu.

 Select the job you want to print.